uliwitness/UKSyntaxColoredTextDocument/README.markdown

-UKSYNTAXCOLOREDTEXTDOCUMENT 0.4
+#UKSyntaxColoredTextDocument

-This is a document class that implements a text editor that performs "live" syntax coloring on its documents, and generally tries to be helpful to editing structured text documents for programming.
+This is a view controller class that implements a text editor that performs "live" syntax coloring in an NSTextView, and generally tries to be helpful to editing structured text documents for programming.

-FEATURES?
+##Features

--> Live syntax coloring as you type, fast through localized updates -> Most information about the things to colorize is kept in a SyntaxDefinitions.plist file that can easily be adapted to other programming languages than the included Objective C and HTML.
+* Live syntax coloring as you type, fast through localized updates
+* Most information about the things to colorize is kept in a SyntaxDefinitions.plist file that can easily be adapted to other programming languages than the included Objective C and HTML.
--> All colors used have aesthetically pleasing defaults and are read from the user defaults database.
+* All colors used have aesthetically pleasing defaults and are read from the user defaults database.
 That means no more pink, turquoise and brown unless you want these colors.
 And the defaults are initially fetched from the syntax definitions, which you can adjust for your apps.
+* NSDocument subclass for the most common case, editing text files.
--> Built-in support for "Go To Line" and "Go To Character" to select parts of the text, also useful for highlighting lines when reporting coding errors.
+* Built-in support for "Go To Line" and "Go To Character" to select parts of the text, also useful for highlighting lines when reporting coding errors.
--> Controller classes for editing preferences included.
+* Controller classes for editing preferences included.
--> Maintains indentation (if desired).
+* Maintains indentation (if desired).

-ADAPTING TO OTHER PROGRAMMING LANGUAGES
+##Adapting to Other Programming Languages

 To adapt the syntax coloring to another language, change the SyntaxDefinition.plist file using Apple's Property List Editor.
 A syntax definition file is an NSDictionary saved as a property list (and can thus be edited using Apple's Property List Editor).
 It currently contains two required entries.

 The first has the key "Components", which is an array of dictionaries each describing one "thing" that can be colorized.
 Here's what the various keys mean: